zdavison/iOS2/Week1/lab.md

 You should focus on the first 'glow' animation to begin with.
 If you succeed, then try the second 'bounce' animation, which is more difficult.

 Pay attention to details!
 Notice things like the small gap between the glowing ring and the button.
 Attention to detail is what distinguishes boring apps from great ones.

+Replicating the exact font is unnecessary, you can use `Helvetica Neue Condensed Black`, it is similar.

 Helpful Reading
 ------------